 Mobile home wall strips sometimes referred to as batten strips can make your mobile home look old fashioned or out of date.
-If you are looking for an easy way to upgrade or remodel your mobile homes appearance removing these vertical wall strips from your walls might be the answer.
-Removing these strips is a sure way to give your mobile home more of a modern look inside and make it look up to date especially if you have a used mobile home.
+If you are looking for an easy way to upgrade or remodel your mobile homes appearance removing these vertical batten strips from your walls might be the answer.
+Removing these batten strips is a sure way to give your mobile home more of a modern look inside and make it look up to date especially if you have a used mobile home.
 So, if you are looking for a new look this is your answer.

-Here you will learn what these little wall strips do for your mobile home, if you should remove them and a how to get started with your DIY project today.
+Here you will learn what these little wall batten strips do for your mobile home, if you should remove them and a how to get started with your DIY project today.

-What are these little wall strips?
+What are these little batten strips?

 These little wall strips that run up and down your wall approximately every 8 feet help to cover the seam between the paneling or drywall in your mobile home.
 These wall strips are usually made of a light plastic but sometimes they are wooden.